trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A score that happens when a defender intercepts a pass in their attacking endzone.
 The only unassisted score in ultimate.
 Named after Henry Callahan.

 ## Callahan (award)
-A yearly award administered by USA Ultimate for a D-I college player in each gender division recognizing on-field playing excellence as well as "outstanding sportsmanship, leadership, and dedication to ultimate."
+A yearly award administered by USA Ultimate for a D-I college player in each gender division recognizing on-field playing excellence as well as 'outstanding sportsmanship, leadership, and dedication to ultimate.'
 Nominees are chosen by teams (often promoted with a highlight video) and voted on by current college players.
 Named after Henry Callahan.

 ## Chase
 A position in a zone defense charged with following the disc and setting a mark on each successive thrower.
-Synonymous terms: "Rabbit," "Puppy"
+Synonymous terms: 'Rabbit,' 'Puppy'

 ## Chisel
 A cut that attacks a cup zone by coming from behind the thrower with forward momentum into the cup.